 Cyclic Shift for WUR-Data field

-Recommended cycle shift diversity (CSD) values for the WUR-Data field with WUR LDR, which is constructed from 4 µs duration MC-OOK symbols, are provided in Annex AC.
+Recommended cycle shift diversity (CSD) values for the WUR-Data field with WUR LDR, which is constructed from 4 µs duration WUR OOK symbols, are provided in Annex AC.

-Recommended cycle shift diversity (CSD) values for the WUR-Data field with WUR HDR, which is constructed from 2 µs duration MC-OOK symbols, are provided in Annex AC.
+Recommended cycle shift diversity (CSD) values for the WUR-Data field with WUR HDR, which is constructed from 2 µs duration WUR OOK symbols, are provided in Annex AC.

 WUR-Data field for WUR LDR and WUR HDR